geek-cookbook/geek-cookbook/manuscript/index.md

 Need some Cloud / Microservices / DevOps / Infrastructure design work done?
 I'm a full-time [AWS-certified](https://www.certmetrics.com/amazon/public/badge.aspx?i=4&t=c&d=2019-02-22&ci=AWS00794574) consultant, this stuff is my bread and butter! :breadfork_and_knife: [Get in touch](https://www.funkypenguin.co.nz/contact/), and let's talk business!

-!!! quote "He unblocked me on all the technical hurdles to launching my SaaS in GKE!"

     By the time I had enlisted Funky Penguin's help, I'd architected myself into a bit of a nightmare with Kubernetes.
 I knew what I wanted to achieve, but I'd made a mess of it.
 Funky Penguin (David) was able to jump right in and offer a vital second-think on everything I'd done, pointing out where things could be simplified and streamlined, and better alternatives.